Search

 • ISODATA stands for “Iterative Self-Organizing Data Analysis Technique,” it is an unsupervised method used for image classification.
 The ISODATA approach includes iterative methods that use Euclidean distance as the similarity measure to cluster data elements into different classes.
 While the k-means assumes that the number of clusters is known a priori (in advance), the ISODATA algorithm allows for a different number of clusters.

-Supervised image classification methods use previously classified reference samples (the ground truth) in order to train the classifier and subsequently classify new, unknown data.
+Supervised image classification methods use previously classified reference samples (the ground truth) to train the classifier and subsequently classify new, unknown data.

 Therefore, the supervised classification technique is the process of visually choosing samples of training data within the image and allocating them to pre-chosen categories, including vegetation, roads, water resources, and buildings.
 This is done to create statistical measures to be applied to the overall image.

-Later, the likelihood of each pixel to separate classes is calculated by means of a normal distribution for the pixels in each class.
+Later, the likelihood of each pixel to separate classes is calculated using a normal distribution for the pixels in each class.
 Moreover, a few classical statistics and probabilistic relationships are also used.
 Eventually, the pixels are marked to a class of features that show the highest likelihood.

 How Does Image Classification Work?